Sarah M Couch

-Sarah Maria Couch (1867-1946) was an America missionary in Japan with the Reformed Church of America.
+Sarah Maria Couch (1867–1946) was an American missionary in Japan with the Reformed Church of America.
 She served in Nagasaki at the Sturges Seminary – a mission school for girls – from 1892 – 1912.
 When the school closed, Couch stayed in Nagasaki and continued her work as a missionary.
 Couch retired from formal missionary work in 1937, but continued to live in Nagasaki.
 In 1941, Couch was arrested and detained in a Tokyo internment camp during World War II.
 She survived the war and returned to her home in Nagasaki, where she died in 1946.

 Early life

 Sara Couch was born in rural New York in 1867.
 Her extended family owned a farm along the Schoharie Creek.
 Couch joined the Reformed Church of Schoharie in 1883.
 This was during the time of the evangelistic revivals of D. L. Moody that spread through this area of New York State.
 During the 1880s nearly all the members of her family died, leaving her in 1890 with only two older bachelor relatives.